 You can also derive more sophisticated insights, depending on the reporting capabilities of your tool.
 For example, you may have a piece of video content that you don’t think is effective because very few visitors convert immediately after viewing it.
 However, if your tool can show you all of the actions that a visitor took before making a purchase (even across several different visits), you may find that this video is very influential as the visitor goes through their research process – it’s just not usually the last thing that they see before they buy.

 Digital analytics can be a goldmine of information.
 But you need to know how to approach the data what to look for, and how to set priorities so that you can avoid overwhelm and find those really useful insights and ideas.
-Our new lessons will help you to sort through all the noise and find the gold nuggets.
+Our new analytics course will help you to sort through all the noise and find the gold nuggets.
 Good luck!